We do not have enough data on this route to provide a reliable graph showing how many days before departure it is the best to book.

 However, usually the closer it is to the departure, the more expensive the tickets are.

 The most popular airlines on the route Warsaw - Rimini: Luxair (LG), Belavia (B2), LOT (LO).

-The cheapest flights you can book on the route Frederic Chopin (WAW) - F. Fellini (RMI).
+The cheapest flights are on the route Frederic Chopin (WAW) - F. Fellini (RMI).

 There is no direct flight on the route from Warsaw to Rimini

 Il volo con scalo più breve dura 4h 40min.

 Just a stone's throw from Rimini there is the city-state of San Marino.
 Go there to see medieval houses and squares where markets used to be held, as well as three defensive castles surrounded by walls here.

 In October the city is celebrating!
 The party lasts whole weekend during which each and every eatery organizes concerts of more or less renowned artists.